tahoe-lafs/tahoe-lafs/src/zfec/README.txt

 This package is managed with the "setuptools" package management tool.
 To build and install the package directly into your system, just run "python ./setup.py install".
-If you prefer to keep the package limited to a specific directory so that you can explicitly manage it (perhaps by using the "GNU stow") tool, then give it these arguments: "python ./setup.py install --prefix=. --root=$specificdirectory".
+If you prefer to keep the package limited to a specific directory so that you can manage it yourself (perhaps by using the "GNU stow") tool, then give it these arguments: "python ./setup.py install --single-version-externally-managed --record=${specificdirectory}/zfec-install.log --prefix=${specificdirectory}"

-Note: the installation script conflicts with setuptools with version number earlier than 0.6c3.
-(Such a version of setuptools is available in Ubuntu 6.06 LTS Dapper.)
-If you have such a conflicting version of setuptools, you can either upgrade to a newer version of setuptools, or simply uninstall that old, conflicting version.

  * Community